BoolNordicAB/sharepoint-utilities/CONTRIBUTING.md

 ## Pull requests

 * Add as much information as you can, including screenshots and logs.
-* Code must follow the [style guide][jsstyleguide].
+* Code must be well documented and the comments have to follow the style guide, as enforced by jscs.
-* Code must be well documented and the comments have to follow the style guide.
+* Code must pass tests, jshint and jscs.
 * End all files with new lines.

 ## Commit messages